 Describe Security and Privacy requirements:

-Make sure employees disconnect from the company network when they are done working.
-Usually, IT configuring timeouts take care of this.
+- Make sure employees disconnect from the company network when they are done working.
+Usually, IT configuring timeouts takes care of this.

 Remote employees aren’t exempt from following HIPAA rules.
 It’s in your best interest to define all remote employee guidelines and to ensure all signed documents involving remote work are up-to-date, signed, and safely stored.
 Taking these steps will ensure you’re compliant should HHS come calling!

-Total HIPAA specializes in creating customized HIPAA-related documentation.
-We provide documents like Security Policies and Procedures, Confidentiality Agreements, and Bring Your Own Device Agreements.
-For questions regarding policies, documentation, or best practices for remote employees, call us at 800.344.6381 or complete this form:
+Total HIPAA specializes in creating customized HIPAA-related documentation and training for our clients.
+We provide documents like Security Policies and Procedures, Disaster Recovery Policies, Confidentiality Agreements, and Bring Your Own Device (BYOD) Policies.
+For questions about policies, documentation, or best practices for remote employees, call us at 800.344.6381 or complete this form: